Rugby league gameplay: Point scoring

-Points scored differ from rugby union, where a try, conversion, penalty, and drop goal score 5, 2, 3, and 3 points respectively.

 Passing

 Players on the team with possession may pass the ball to one another while trying to reach the opposition's end of the field.
 A player may only pass the ball behind himself, or pass the ball sideways parallel to the trylines.
 Therefore, the rest of the players on the team in possession must ensure that they are "on-side", and in a position to legally receive the ball by staying behind or in-line with the passer.
 A pass deemed to have propelled the ball forward is called a "forward pass" and results in an immediate halt to play.
 A scrum will restart play, as "head and feed" of the scrum will be to the team who did not make the forward pass, a forward pass normally means that possession of the ball is ceded to the opposing side.
 Passes are also susceptible to interception by enterprising players on the defensive team who anticipate the pass and rush up to catch it, winning possession for their team.